 - She pulls another one much later.

-- And lately, it's pretty much her default expression.
+- Lately, it's pretty much her default expression.

 - Take a Third Option: Aradia has a choice: she can either let Jack go and die now, or hold him in place as long as she can and die when she eventually runs out of power.
 Her solution?
 Dodge into Jack and teleport to the Green Sun.